cisco-open/flame/docs/03-fiab.md

 It also includes mongodb as backend state store.
 This development environment is mainly tested under MacOS.
 This guideline is primarily based on MacOS.
-However, this dev environment doesn't work under latest Apple machines with M1 chip set.
+However, this dev environment doesn't work under latest Apple machines with M1 chip set because hyperkit is not yet supported for M1 Mac.
 The fiab is also tested under Archlinux.
 Hence, it may work on other Linux distributions such as Ubuntu.

 The `flame/fiab` folder contains several scripts to configure and set up the fiab environment.